 {206}

-On Ministry:

-Its Nature, Source, Power, And Responsibility
+ON MINISTRY: ITS NATURE, SOURCE, POWER, AND RESPONSIBILITY

 The state of the church of God sufficiently, it seems to me, points out the usefulness of the following observations on ministry, which are not presented with a view to controversy, but to throw light on a subject on which much controversy has been expended.
 It is a subject, moreover, of sufficient dignity and interest to lead us above the mists of theological discussions, and into the enjoyment of the pure light of heaven, whence true ministry emanates.

 It may be well as a preliminary to give its true place and proper aspect to the idea of ministry; for it appears to me, that the importance of it has scarcely been fully apprehended.
 Its details may be taken up afterwards.

-<h3>Comparison Between the Levitical Priesthood and the Ministry of the Gospel</h3>
+<h3>COMPARISON BETWEEN THE LEVITICAL PRIESTHOOD AND THE MINISTRY OF THE GOSPEL</h3>

 The existence of ministry is consequent on the nature of the present dispensation; and, in saying this, we ascend very high to discover its source; for the nature of this dispensation is nothing less than the sovereign grace of God, the activity of His love.

 The position and the character which distinguish the servants of God, are always, and necessarily, in unison with the principles of the relation which exists between God and men.
 When God only recognised certain families, the head of the family was its priest and prophet.
 We find examples of this in Abraham, Noah, and the other patriarchs.
 But this principle acquires a more general and important application, when a whole dispensation is in question; as in the case of Judaism and Christianity.
 The ways of God, and the principles of His dealings with sinners, are here unfolded with many more details for the conscience, and more distinctness and splendour as to the accomplishment and the revelation of grace.